 To minimize impacts to salmonids in the area, USACE proposes to work during the in-water work window, within temporary cofferdams if the large lock chamber is not completely dewatered, to monitor water quality, and ensure the small lock and fish ladder are available for migrating salmonids during construction.
-The full list of BMPs and conservation measures appears in Section 2.3.3.
-By implementing the proposed BMPs and conservation measures to prevent changes to water quality and avoid migrating fish as much as possible, the project would not substantially affect fish.
+The full list of BMPs and conservation measures appears in Sections 2.3.3 and 2.3.4.
+By implementing the proposed BMPs and conservation measures to prevent changes to water quality and avoid migrating fish as much as possible, the proposed action would not substantially affect fish.